donnex/django-docker-coookiecutter/README.md

-This Cookiecutter template setups a dev enviroment for my Django projects using Docker containers and django-compose.
+This Cookiecutter template setups a dev enviroment for my Django projects using Docker containers and docker-compose.

 ## Containers
 - data container - Data container for Postgres and redis data